wmx11/modiggo-website/src/content/payment-plans/journeyman.md

 ---
 order: 2
 label: Journeyman
-labelDescription: When you have medium complexity requests, requirements, and a semi-consistent workload.
+labelDescription: When you have medium-complexity requests, requirements, and a semi-consistent workload.
 price: 5699
 priceDescription: Pause or cancel anytime. <br/> <strong>3 months of ~8 hours/month (valued $1,680) free support & maintenance after termination.</strong>
 paymentLink: {